 (Co-authors: I would like to include the wavelength range over which the data were fit in ISIS.
 Is it OK that we don't include the ISIS fit results quantitatively, in a table?
 I kind of like the ISIS vs. XSPEC comparison as a measure of parameter uncertainty.
 But they use the same underlying model.
-Are we surprised that the agreement isn't better?
-I'd like to try a mekal emission model, too.)
+Are we surprised that the agreement isn't better?)

-The best-fit model, with parameters listed in Table 1, does seem to reproduce all portions of the spectrum quite well, with few systematic differences.
+The best-fit model, with parameters listed in Table 1, does seem to reproduce all portions of the spectrum quite well, with few systematic deviations.
 The fit to the MEG spectrum is shown in Fig. 3.
 The continuum is well-fit, and the lines are adequately reproduced.

-(Co-authors: I would like to make an expanded plot of the Si XIV line and the Fe XXV line.)
+(Co-authors: I would like to make an expanded plot of the Si XIV line and the Fe XXV line. ...OK, there are some at projects/doar21/www/spectra)